 Field Name Description columns in this system are configured ■ Tables : Indicates that the expanded logical name of all the tables in this system are configured Both: Indicates that the expanded logical names of all the tables and columns in this system are configured Job Name A default job name is autopopulated.
 You can modify it and enter a job name.
-Interval Select an interval of the job.
+Select an interval of the job.
 Interval sets the frequency of the job.
-For example: If you set the interval every week then the job will be executed every week.
-Local or Server Select the machine whose clock decides the time of the scheduled scan.
-Local: Refers to your local machine.
-Server: Refers to the machine where erwinDIS has been deployed.
+Interval For example: If you set the interval every week then the job will be executed every week.
+Select the machine whose clock decides the time of the scheduled scan.
+Local or Local: Refers to your local machine.
+Server Server: Refers to the machine where erwin DI has been deployed.
 Schedule Job On Select date and time of the execution of the job.
-Notify Me Turn the Notify Me to ON to receive a notification email about the scheduled job.
-Notification Email This field is autopopulated with your email ID.
-You receive email notifications about the scheduled job from the Admin Email ID, configured in the Email Settings.
+Notify Me Turn the Notify Me to ON to receive a notification email about the sched uled job.
+This field is autopopulated with your email ID.
+You receive email noti- Notification fications about the scheduled job from the Admin Email ID, configured in Email the Email Settings.
 For more information on configuring Admin Email ID, refer to the Configuring Email Settings topic.
 CC List Enter a comma-separated list of email IDs that should receive the job notification.